 - wildlife exclusion fencing

 - measures to improve water quality

-Two wetlands will be created off-site to offset the impacts of road construction.
-Work will include the following:
+Two wetlands have been created off-site to offset the impacts of road construction.
+Work include the following:

 - the removal of invasive species such as European common reed, European buckthorn and purple loosestrife